 “Sustainability is far beyond community service, it’s a part of our strategy.
 In China, we started from traditional CSR like community and charity part.
 We want to promote sustainability because it is a core part of our strategy as a corporate approach.
 Sustainability is (at the) core of our growth strategy in China because we believe sustainability will be key issue in development of Chinese market.
 Our business model, products managers and operators can do their jobs more economically and sustainably.”

-The challenge for many businesses is to quantify the positive impacts of sustainability, or determine how implementing sustainability measures will create revenue.
-While staff education and sustainable implementations may have costs up front, a well-executed strategy can provide myriad long-term benefits through increased revenue, reduced energy expenses and waste materials, an increase employee productivity, and the list goes on.
+The challenge for many businesses is to quantify the positive impacts of sustainability or determine how implementing sustainability measures will create revenue.
+While staff education and sustainable implementations may have costs up front, a well-executed strategy can provide myriad long-term benefits through increased revenue, reduced energy expenses, waste materials, and an increase employee productivity.
+The list goes on.

-This post was written by Rachel Sorenson, William Morris and Rich Brubaker.
+This blog was written by Rachel Sorenson, William Morris, and Rich Brubaker.